This One Simple Question Will Help You Find Your Customer’s Pain Points

 Pain points don’t just allow you to empathize with your reader…they allow you to truly connect with them.
 More importantly?
 They allow you to replicate them…and placate them.
 How many times have you read an article or taken a course and thought….”PROBLEM SOLVED!!!!
 I JUST NEED TO GET TO WORK!!”
 It’s one of the best feelings EVER.
 Once you have a solution, and you FEEL like that solution with ease your irritation…you are on cloud nine.

-It’s your goal, through your download, to help your readers get their foot through the door of club cloud nine…EVERY time.
+It’s your goal, through your download, to help your readers get their foot in the door of club cloud nine…EVERY time.

 THERE is the million dollar question.
 And I have the million dollar answer.
-(I have a million dollar download as well…).
 You need to ask your readers “Why?”.
 In fact, you need to ask your readers “Why?” five times…in a row.

 “Why is the grass green?”